terraform-cisco-modules/easy-imm-comprehensive-example/README.md

 ### Drive Security - KMIP Sensitive Variables

-* drive_security_password: If Authentication is supported/used by the KMIP Server, This is the User Password to Configure.
+* `drive_security_password`: If Authentication is supported/used by the KMIP Server, This is the User Password to Configure.
-* drive_security_server_ca_certificate: KMIP Server CA Certificate Contents.
+* `drive_security_server_ca_certificate`: KMIP Server CA Certificate Contents.

 #### Linux